aartoni/italian-artists/README.md

 # italian-artists
-List of Genius API IDs of italian artists
+List of Genius API IDs of italian artists.
+Artists are grouped by their main Genius genre.